 On November 4, 2017 we posted "The Most Comprehensive Editing Tutorial Ever" and damn it, 17 months later, I truly believe it's still the MOST comprehensive editing tutorial EVER.
-Yes, this video is about Adobe Premiere.
-No, you do not need to use Adobe Premiere to understand it to learn from it.
+Yes, that video is about Adobe Premiere.
+No, you do not need to use Adobe Premiere to learn from it.

 Setting up your edit